Enrollment

 Syntax

-The basic syntax to create a boxplot in R is −
+The basic syntax to create a boxplot in R is −boxplot(x, data, notch, varwidth, names, main)Following is the description of the parameters used −

-· notch is a logical value.
-Set as TRUE to draw a notch.
+notch is a logical value.
+Set as TRUE to draw a

-· names are the group labels which will be printed under each boxplot.
+names are the group labels which will be printed

 Example